renderdraw/docs/getstarted/relationships/setup-of-relationships.md

 ![custommetadata_types_search.png](/custommetadata_types_search.png)
 - Manage the relationships
-- Create the relationship
 ![createrelationshipvalues.png](/createrelationshipvalues.png)

 ![relationshipsettingnewrecord.png](/relationshipsettingnewrecord.png)

 ## Render from your Relationship
+### Add the Lightning Component
 Add a component to the record detail screen and save it using the lightning
 # Relationship Strategies
-Using the right tool for the job is of the utmost importance.
+Using the right tool for the job is of the utmost importance to scale your 3D interactions.

 ## What are you visualizing?
 If you are planning to render a single product or scene for your entire org, you likely do not need a relationship strategy or a relationship at all.
 Relationships are for scaling 3D over the size of a particular object type.